 React Native – the story so far

-The framework’s quick rise to fame created quite a few misconceptions as to its capabilities and use.
-You can read more about it in our article “7 React Native myths vs reality”
+React Native’s quick rise to fame created quite a few misconceptions as to its capabilities and use.
+You can read more about it in our article “7 React Native myths vs reality”.

-React Native contains a set of standard UI elements, equipped with bindings to native components, to be used in the application according to the operating system.
+React Native contains a set of standard UI elements, equipped with bindings to native components, to be used in the app according to the operating system.
 The components can be freely grouped in the hierarchical structure of the declarative view.
-They can render other declarative components, or components with native bindings.
+They can render other declarative components or components with native bindings.

 The data flow